TomNisbet/nqsap/docs/_docs/build-06-loader.md

   * Test all registers with a pattern that can be visually observed
   * Test all read/write registers by reading back the patterns written
   * Test memory with a set of patterns including walking bits
-  * (future) Test the ALU by writing operands and operations and verifying the result
+  * Test the ALU, DXY Adder, and Shift Register operation with a set of values and operations

 ## Self-test